• Who We Are

 By: Kyle Richter

-This past Tuesday, I had the opportunity to spend the day in Washington, D.C. representing the Lake Hopatcong Foundation as part of the Coalition for the Delaware River Watershed—a network of more than 200 organizations working together to protect and restore one of our nation’s most vital natural resources.
+This past Tuesday, I had the opportunity to spend the day in Washington, D.C., representing the Lake Hopatcong Foundation as part of the Coalition for the Delaware River Watershed—a network of more than 200 organizations working together to protect and restore one of our nation’s most vital natural resources.

-Throughout the day, we met with staff and representatives from several key congressional offices, including: Congressman Tom Kean Jr., Congresswoman Bonnie Watson-Coleman, Senator Cory Booker, and Congressman Josh Gottheimer.
+Throughout the day, we met with staff and representatives from several key congressional offices, including Congressman Tom Kean Jr., Congresswoman Bonnie Watson-Coleman, Senator Cory Booker, and Congressman Josh Gottheimer.
 These meetings were an opportunity to share the real, on-the-ground impact of federal funding and policy decisions on places like Lake Hopatcong and communities across New Jersey.

-We spoke about the importance of continued investment in watershed restoration, water quality improvements, and community-based conservation programs—work that not only protects natural resources but also strengthens local economies and enhances quality of life.
+We spoke about the importance of continued investment in watershed restoration, water quality improvements, and community-based conservation programs—work that not only protects natural resources but also strengthens local economies and enhances the quality of life.

 As part of the Coalition, we focused on three key priorities for Fiscal Year 2027: